-Andrew Clarey, Chair of the Strait Regional Science Fair Committee, said that there are about 156 students from Grades 3 to 12 participating in the regional fair.
+Andrew Clarey, Chair of the Strait Regional Science Fair Committee, said that there are about 215 students from Grades 3 to 12 participating in the regional fair.
 The top four projects will go on to compete with more than 450 others at the national fair.
-The Canada-Wide Science Fair is scheduled from May 11 to 16, 2015, in Fredericton, New Brunswick, where students will be vying for over $250,000 in cash awards as well as scholarships and other prizes.
-In addition, the Nova Scotia Science Fair Showcase will be held on Thursday, April 30, 2015, in Halifax.
+The Canada-Wide Science Fair is scheduled from May 18 to 20, 2016, at McGill University in Montreal, Quebec, where students will be vying for over $250,000 in cash awards as well as scholarships and other prizes.
+In addition, the Nova Scotia Science Fair Showcase will be held on May 5-7, 2016, in Halifax.
 These opportunities are made possible through the support of Youth Science Canada (YSC).
 For over 40 years, YSC has been the country’s leading charitable organization dedicated to supporting and encouraging excellence and innovation in science and technology among Canadian youth.
 YSC is best known for its showcase event, the annual Canada-Wide Science Fair.
 Their main purpose is to raise public awareness and support for Canada’s science fairs and our nation’s young scientists.

 There is no question that competition is tough and judging even tougher.
 Mr. Clarey added that the Grades 3 to 6 projects are judged on scientific skill, layout and design, originality, interview and artistic value.
 The Grades 7 to 12 projects are separated into three levels, Junior, Intermediate and Senior, and six divisions to facilitate judging.
 In addition, students are asked to classify their project as one of three types - experiment, innovation or study, for the purpose of evaluating the scientific thought portion of the judging.
 The seven science divisions include innovation, energy, environment, health, information, resources and discovery.

-The Strait Regional School Board would like to thank members of the 2015 Science Fair Committee for their ongoing dedication to providing students with an excellent educational opportunity.
-The Strait Regional Science Fair Planning Committee members include Andrew Clarey, Chair, Cape Breton Highlands Education Centre/Academy; Betsy Jardine, Literacy Mentor; Lawrence Deagle, retired teacher; Tracy MacIsaac, Technology Integration Mentor; Chris West, retired teacher; Darryl Breen, Coordinator of Math and Science Programs; Stephanie MacDonald, Dalbrae Academy; Justin Fougere, Richmond Education Centre/Academy; Maria Boudreau, Tamarac Education Centre, Beryl Hadley, Mulgrave Professional Development Centre; and Sandra Beaton, SRSB for technical support.
+The Strait Regional School Board would like to thank members of the 2016 Science Fair Committee for their ongoing dedication to providing students with an excellent educational opportunity.
+The Strait Regional Science Fair Planning Committee members include Andrew Clarey, Chair, Cape Breton Highlands Education Centre/Academy; Betsy Jardine, Literacy Mentor; Lawrence Deagle, retired teacher; Tracy MacIsaac, SAERC; Chris West, retired teacher; Brandon Dort, Fanning Education Centre/Guysborough Academy; Darryl Breen, Coordinator of Math and Science Programs; Stephanie MacDonald, Dalbrae Academy; Justin Fougere, Richmond Education Centre/Academy; Maria Boudreau, Tamarac Education Centre; and Beryl Hadley and Sandra Beaton, Regional Office.

 The local and Regional Fairs are a perfect opportunity for our emerging young scientists who will help shape our tomorrow as inventors and researchers.